 Charleston Kids Activities: 8 Top Attractions for Family Vacations

-Charleston draws millions of visitors each year for its dining and shopping, but this World’s Best City also offer plenty of things for families to do.
+Charleston draws millions of visitors each year for its dining and shopping, but this World’s Best City also has plenty of things for families to do.
 This Southern hot spot features spacious beaches, an award-winning aquarium, historical experiences, amusement parks and more.
-To give you a preview of what the city offers, we rounded up the top Charleston kids activities.
+To give you a preview of what the city offers, here’s the top Charleston kids activities.
 Check them out.

-Top 8 Charleston Kids Activities: Ideas for All Ages
+Top 8 Charleston Kids Activities: Ideas for All Age Groups

 Beach Day: Kiawah Island, Isle of Palms, Folly Beach

-Tip: Bring lots of snacks, sunscreen, umbrellas and water for a day at the beach.
+Tip: Bring lots of snacks, sunscreen, umbrellas and drinking water for a day at the beach.

 Explore South Carolina Aquarium

 Home to more than 5,000 animals, South Carolina Aquarium welcomes families to play, learn and explore.
-While touring, kids enjoy seeing and learning about birds, marine life and different ecosystems in South Carolina.
-Popular exhibits include a saltmarsh aviary where guests can feed string rays and the touch tank where they can pet sea urchins and Atlantic stingrays.
+While touring, kids see and learn about birds, marine life and different ecosystems in South Carolina.
+Popular exhibits include a saltmarsh aviary where guests feed stingrays and a touch tank where they pet sea urchins and Atlantic stingrays.
 Another top site is the two-story great ocean tank full of sea turtles and sharks.
-In addition, kids will see dozens of colorful fish, native plants and habitats, and learn about environmental conservation.
+In addition, kids see dozens of colorful fish, native plants and habitats, and learn about environmental conservation.

-Tips: The museum welcomes guests of all ages, and less-crowded hours are weekdays before 11 a.m. and after 2 p.m.
+Tips: The museum welcomes guests of all ages.
+Less-crowded hours are weekdays before 11 a.m. and after 2 p.m.

-Take the kids to Children’s Museum of the Lowcountry and let them burn off some energy.
-Suited for children ages infant to 10 years old, the museum has nine interactive sections where they can play and explore the world around them.
+Take kids to Children’s Museum of the Lowcountry, and let them burn off some energy.
+Suited for children ages infant to 10 years old, the museum has nine interactive sections where they play and explore the world around them.

-Interactive exhibits include a full art room, medieval castle, kids’ garden, fire truck, water play and a pirates adventure.
+Interactive exhibits include a full art room, medieval castle, kids garden, fire truck, water play and pirates adventure.
 Then let them grocery shop at the Publix market where they test math skills and travel down mini aisles.
 Families with children from birth to 3 have a designated play space with safe climb areas, slides, motor-skill toys and books.
-In addition, the museum hosts several programs throughout the year that focus on skill building and encouraging creative expression.
+In addition, the museum hosts several programs that focus on skill building and encourage creative expression.

 Tip: Start in the art room.
 Create a masterpiece that can dry while exploring the rest of the museum.

 Suitable for all ages, Fort Sumter welcomes families to learn about Charleston’s historical significance, the Civil War and other educational information about South Carolina.
-The attraction is only accessible by boat, and ferry rides are available throughout the day.
-While riding, visitors will learn about canons and battles, see firearm demonstrations, and learn about dolphins and manatees.
-In addition, kids can become a junior ranger and receive their very own badge at the end of the program.
+The attraction is only accessible by boat, and rides are available throughout the day.
+While riding, visitors learn about canons and battles, see firearm demonstrations, and watch about dolphins and manatees.
+In addition, kids can become a junior ranger and receive their own badge at the end of the program.